chadbeaudin/velotron_converter/README.md

     *   Original file is moved to `processed`.
     *   **Progress**: You will see a real-time progress percentage in the terminal.
     *   **Summary**: After conversion, a summary of the ride (Distance, Duration, Elevation) is displayed.
+    *   **Strava Import**: If configured, the script will automatically upload the converted file (preferring FIT format) to your Strava account.

 ## Directory Structure